anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #uc3figure title='Registrar-Agent nomadic connectivity example' artwork-align="center"}

-PRM enables support of this case through nomadic connectivity of the Registrar-Agent.
+BRSKI-PRM enables support of this case through nomadic connectivity of the Registrar-Agent.
 To perform enrollment in this setup, multiple round trips of the Registrar-Agent between the pledge installation location and the domain registrar are required.

 1. Connectivity to domain registrar: preparation tasks for pledge bootstrapping not part of the BRSKI-PRM protocol definition, like retrieval of list of pledges to enroll.